tocco/tocco-docs/framework/architecture/businessunit/hierarchical-business-units.rst

 Miscellaneous
 -------------

-* If no business unit is set, the read- and write access is not restricted at all.
+* If no business unit is set, the read and write access is not restricted at all.